JKTech-COI/Jarvis-Server/README.md

     - API service on sub-domain: api.\*.\*
     - File storage service on sub-domain: files.\*.\*

-## Launching The ClearML Server
+## Launching The JARVIS Server

 ### Prerequisites

-The ports 8080/8081/8008 must be available for the **ClearML Server** services.
+The ports 8080/8081/8008 must be available for the **JARVIS Server** services.

 For example, to see if port `8080` is in use: